atonu1971/Ovarian-Cancer-RNA-seq/README.md

 - PCA plot of all samples colored by group
 - Sample-level heatmap with clustering

-This is useful for quality control — you can check whether samples cluster as expected by group, spot any outliers, and get an overview of the whole dataset before looking at individual comparisons.
+This is useful for quality control — we can check whether samples cluster as expected by group, spot any outliers, and get an overview of the whole dataset before looking at individual comparisons.

 ---